 |> 90 h

 |active conference* participation

-After finishing their doctorate (submission of thesis and disputation) all successful candidates receive a SICS certificate stating that they’ve been member in SICSS.
-The certificate is completed with a transcript of records that lists all academic achievements and merits incl. earned credits during their PhD phase.
+After finishing their doctorate (submission of thesis and disputation) all successful candidates receive a SICSS certificate stating that they’ve been member in SICSS.
+The certificate is completed with a transcript of records that lists all academic achievements and merits incl. earned credits during their doctoral phase.

-Each year by the end of the winter term (January/February) CEN honors its graduates with a special Graduation Ceremony.
-All Phds graduated in CEN are cordially invited to attend.
-The next CEN Graduation ceremony takes place on February 7, 2020.
+Each year by the end of the winter term (January/February) CEN honors its graduates with a special Graduation ceremony.
+All doctoral candidates graduated in CEN are cordially invited to attend.